HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-24-video-conferencing.md

 #### Additional details and pricing

 - **Pricing**:
+- Google Workspace pricing is for the whole suite, starting at $6 per user/ month.
+The Enterprise has more advanced options and features.
+- We do not need each every user to have access to our paid instance since anyone can join a Google Meet session with the invite link.
+- We would need around 15-30 users with access to the paid instance.
 - **Live Transcription**: Yes but in English only

 #### Pros

+- Seamless integration with Google Workspace (formerly G Suite) apps for streamlined collaboration.
+- High-quality video and audio, even in low-bandwidth conditions.
+- No additional software installation required for users with Google accounts.
+Users can access simply through a browser.
+- Good performance on various devices, including smartphones and tablets.
+- Provides live captions for improved accessibility.

 #### Cons

+- Advanced features are limited compared to some other platforms.
+- Some features may require a paid G Suite subscription.
+- Limited customization options for meeting settings.
+- Live transcription is in English only.
+- Potentially paying a premium for the suite of Google products when the video conferencing is all that is needed for the project.

 ### Jitsu

-Jitsu is an open-source video conferencing solution that stands out for its simplicity and self-hosting capabilities.
+Jitsi is an open-source video conferencing solution that stands out for its simplicity and self-hosting capabilities.
 It supports public access, open meetings, and offers easy setup.

 #### Additional details and pricing

-- **Pricing**:
+- **Pricing**: Free
 - **Webinar**: Not a built-in feature (third-party integrations available)
 - **Breakout Rooms**: Not a built-in feature (third-party integrations available)
 - **Open Source**: Yes